 If there’s an expectation that work shifts may fluctuate and it is understood that there may be times when the employee is not needed, there should be a mutual understanding between the department and the employee that their work may not be needed some days.
 These situations are not subject to the four-hour minimum.

 Minimum fee to convert employee to a direct-hire

 To ensure UTemp is able to recover the necessary administrative costs of providing our services:

-- Should a department seek to convert a temporary worker whom UTemp has placed, and hires them as a direct-hire employee, UTemp may charge the department a fee.
+- Should a department seek to convert a worker whom UTemp has placed, and hires them as a direct-hire employee, UTemp may charge the department a fee.
 This fee will be equal to the mark-up percentage prorated for the time short of three months.

 Example: UTemp identifies and coordinates placement of an administrative assistant for a department to cover a leave of absence.
 A department directly hires the administrative assistant placed by UTemp after one month.
 The administrative assistant earns $20.00 per hour and works four hours a day.
 The total cost that UTemp will charge to the department is $28.00 each day for the remaining workdays short of a maximum of three months.
 In this example, the remainder would be two months.

 - 35.0% mark-up x $20 per hour = $7.00 per hour x 4 hours per day = $28.00 per day